koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-01-12: why i'm not an antinatalist

+While I agree with some very heretical arguments about the value of life and ideal availability of suicide, I don't endorse antinatalism.
+The reason is that if, say, such a philosophy was to become massively popular, it would first become popular with smarter and ethically concerned people.
+Most people do not employ so much overhead thought to their decisions.
+They will not be convinced to rebel against their natural impulses.
+Now imagine if all the smart and ethically concerned people exited the gene pool.
+This is not a great argument against antinatalism, nor do I think it is a steelman against what antinatalist proponents say.
+If you have good genes, you should replicate.
+We need you.

 2023-01-11: life is but a dream

 I remember when I first heard those lyrics.
 I was four years old, sitting on the top floor of a double decker bus.
 My mom had given me her early generation iPhone to play a simple, brightly colored game.
 The air was humid.
 Someone, I can't remember who, was either singing the song or playing it on an old mp3 player.